-Assistance is provided for individuals and families having income at or below 125 percent of the poverty income level as allowed in the statute unless changed by subsequent legislation.
-This is a state policy for income eligibility.
+Assistance is provided for individuals and families having income at or below 125% of the poverty income level as allowed in the statute unless changed by subsequent legislation.
+This is a State Policy for Income Eligibility.
 The CSBG Policy Manual Section 1100 Financial Eligibility details how complete, accurate, and timely eligibility determination, application processing, payment of services, and referral for service is crucial for the CSBG Program.
 Eligible entities must complete an application for all persons who request assistance through the Community Services Block Grant Program.
 Approval for services is based on funds available.
-The applicant must meet the basic eligibility criterion: households must be at or below 125 percent of the federal poverty guidelines unless changed to a hired percentage by legislation, household applicants must be US citizens or legally admitted aliens with a social security card (see CSBG Policy Manual Section 1201.4 Citizenship), and households applying for assistance must reside in the geographic area serviced by the service provider.
+The applicant must meet the basic eligibility criterion: Households must be at or below 125% of the Federal Poverty Guidelines unless changed to a hired percentage by legislation, household applicants must be US citizens or legally admitted aliens with a social security card (see CSBG Policy Manual Section 1201.4 Citizenship), and households applying for assistance must reside in the geographic area service by the service provider.
 The applicant and all household members should provide income verification from the payment source.
-If the applicant obtain the verification, the agency may request it directly from the payment source.
-Verification can be obtained from a collateral source, a person who has knowledge of the income, if verification cannot be provided by the payment source.
+If the applicant cannot obtain the verification, the agency may request it directly from the payment source.
 Income is calculated based on gross wages, less any income disregards.
 Certain types of income should be disregarded as income when calculating the eligibility of potential clients.
 Once a household is eligible, they will remain eligible for the entire current federal fiscal year.